codepb/jquery-template/readme.md

 	<div data-content="post" data-template="SameCaseFormatter"
 		data-template-format="upper"></div>

 Formatters must be added before they are used else a template will not be able to access them.
 Formatters are used at the time of populating the data.
+You can also target any binding with the "data-format-target".
+The value of this is the binding to target so to target data-alt binding, set 'data-format-target="alt"'.

 There are a number of options the plugin accepts.
 These are: